webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Azure Storage Account**
   - <https://tutorialsdojo.com/azure-storage-overview/>
-  - goals: scalable, reliable.
+  - high availability, scalability.
 Handle high traffic w/ data durability.
 Quick restore of outage.
+  - **scope**: region.
   - All storage is encrypted at rest with SSE(storage service encryption).
   - container that allows you to manage as a group all Azure storage services(**queue, blob, file share, table, Azure Data Lake Storage**) together. similar to a resource group for storage.
   - policy applied to container, all storage services within container inherit the policy.